From Regents Park to modern Strathbungo

 All four of the early blocks of Moray Place are deliberately more ambitious than the longer terraces of the ‘squares’ and they are deliberately different in design, both to the ‘squares’ and to each other.
 Though they all, like Thomson’s Nos 1-10, have terminal projections at the ends of the terraces, these are, variously, square ended, semicircular and with canted bays.
 The street as a whole then displayed symmetry and regularity balanced with a picturesque variety of outline and silhouette.

 Meanwhile on the northern boundary of the present conservation area, the feu had required a new road to be laid out from the Old Shiels Road at the end of Moray Place to the turnpike road (Pollokshaws Road), to be called Matilda Place.
 Titwood Place was completed on the north side in 1877 by Thomson’s partner Robert Turnbull after his death.
 Meanwhile William Howie & Son built Matilda Terrace on the south side, completed the following year.
-Thomson’s influence is also very apparent in the boldly detailed block on the corner of Nithsdale Drive and Street, Salisbury Crescent, of c.1880, and again by Robert Turnbull.
+Thomson’s influence is also very apparent in the boldly detailed block on the corner of Nithsdale Drive and Street, Salisbury Quadrant, of c.1880, and again by Robert Turnbull.
 Matilda Place was renamed Nithsdale Road around 1895.
 The Old Shiels Road was renamed Nithsdale Road in Pollokshields, but Nithsdale Street in Strathbungo, and Nithsdale Drive was laid out in the 1880s.

 Across the railway on the corner of Nithsdale Road and Darnley Road is a tenement block of 1872-3 designed by Thomson for John McIntyre.
 Pollokshaws West Church of 1875-9 (by McKissack and Rowan), with its rather undisciplined agglomeration of classical elements, was doubtless influenced by Thomson’s St Vincent Street Church.